 On May 30 & 31, the Hopi Department of Education and Tribal Education Department (TED) Advisory Committee hosted a community meeting at the Hopi Junior Senior High School to share the results of the feasibility study conducted by Public Works, LLC on the Hopi School system.
 As part of our commitment to help educate and inform the Hopi community on issue impacting the Hopi senom, the Hopi Tutuveni is publishing chapter summaries of the report.
 The 379-page report includes 13 chapters.
-In this issue, we summa- Larry's Corner "Advice from a Cat" To be or not to be...
+In this issue, we summabuild leadership capacity rize chapters 1 and 2 of to facilitate a "compre- the report.
+More on Page 3 Larry's Corner "Advice from a Cat" To be or not to be...
 More on Page 2 What is Drought?
 Information you need to know.
 More on Page 4 Rancher's News Read about how this drought is affecting local ranchers More on Page 3

-Despite Drought, Hopi Farmers Market is in Full Swing More on Page 6 Page 2 Hopi Tutuveni June 19, 2018 Larry's Corner
+Despite Drought, Hopi Farmers Market is in Full Swing Larry's Corner